NBKRedSpy/CardSurvival-NeverFollowCard/README.md

 |--|--|--|
 |MoveOnTakeOutAll|false|If true, will move the view to cards that are removed from a container using the 'Take Out All Items' button|

+# Changing the Configuration
+All options are contained in the config file which is located at ```<Steam Directory>\steamapps\common\Card Survival Tropical Island\BepInEx\config\NeverFollowCard.cfg```.

+The .cfg file will not exist until the mod is installed and then the game is run.

+To reset the config, delete the config file.
+A new config will be created the next time the game is run.

 # Installation
 This mod requires the BepInEx mod loader.